julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%, which I think was pretty accurate given that its constantly only having trouble with the 50 km/h sign, after multiple runs of the notebook.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+### Results in Detail

-The code for making predictions on my final model is located in the bottom of the "Step 4: Test a Model on New Images" section in the Jupyter notebook.
+Digging through the probabilities generated by the model, I gathered the top five results for each image.
+Here's what I got:

-The first "General Caution" image was successfully classified with a 97.629% certainty.
+The first image was a "General Caution" sign, which was successfully classified with a 97.629% certainty.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|